himmelblau-idm/site/mkdocs/docs/reference/himmelblau-conf.md

   Specifies the range of IDs to be used for the user and group mappings.
 When this option is modified, you **SHOULD** run:

-sudo aad-tool cache-clear --really To ensure that old cached ID mappings are cleared, preventing potential UID overlaps caused by stale cache data.
+sudo aad-tool cache-clear --full To ensure that old cached ID mappings are cleared, preventing potential UID overlaps caused by stale cache data.
+Afterwards, restart himmelblaud.
 ##### EXAMPLES
 idmap_range = 5000000-5999999